Sign Language Studies-Interpreter

 General Education Courses

-General education courses required for the degree program can be taken at the Belleville, Sam Wolf Granite City or Red Bud campuses.
+General education courses required for the degree program can be taken at the Belleville, Sam Wolf Granite City, or Red Bud campuses.

 SLS courses required for the degree and certificate programs are only offered at the Belleville Campus.

-Students will be required to travel outside of the college district for field experience courses and may be required to have background checks and/or drug testing prior.
+Students will be required to travel outside of the college district for field experience courses, SLS 101, SLS 102, SLS 203, SLS 206, and SLS 230 and may be required to have background checks and/or drug testing prior.

 Time, dedication, study, immersion in the deaf/hard-of-hearing community and constant practice is required to develop proficiency in signing and interpreting.
 The level of skill students attain is directly related to their participation and practice.

-For each hour of class time spent in lecture, students should plan to spend two hours outside of class for study time, homework and completing assignments.
+For each hour of class time spent in lecture, students should plan to spend two hours outside of class for study time, homework, and completing assignments.
 For each hour of class time spent learning skills, students should spend an equal amount of time outside of class practicing those skills.

 Students should check the location and schedule of classes to ensure their own availability and access.
 Students are responsible for their own transportation and attendance at any of the classes and field experience/practicum assigned by the program.

 Missouri and Illinois require interpreters to hold the BEI certification (Board of Evaluation of Interpreters) in order to be eligible for a license.